mysteriumnetwork/documentation/content/node-runners/setup/linux.md

 ```

 ### Save logs to a file
-If your node is unable to report an issue through the built-in WebUI or TequilAPI, you may need to save the logs to a file and send them to us via [support@mysterium.network](mailto:support@mysterium.network).
+If your node is unable to report an issue through the built-in Node UI or TequilAPI, you may need to save the logs to a file and send them to us via [support@mysterium.network](mailto:support@mysterium.network).

 ```bash
 sudo journalctl -u mysterium-node.service > node.logs